askarahodov/xyops/docs/workflows.md

 Wait does not require a single output and can feed multiple downstream steps.

+### Note Nodes

+A Note node is simply a customizable text box you can use to annotate your workflows.
+Enter your note's body content using [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/), and it will display on your workflow map.
+You can drag notes around to position them wherever you like, and even make a double-wide note.

+By default, notes are not shown during job runs -- they are more for providing instructions to users who are configuring the workflow.
+However, a checkbox is provided to always show the note, even during job runs.

 ## Connections and Conditions

 Here are the connection rules by node type: